LCD And PWM Controller Instructions

 A password function has been added at the request of one of my OEMs.
 This allows the OEM to lock out the menu after he gets everything set up correctly for his customers.
 To get to the menu, one must enter a password.
 This feature can be turned on and off via the Enter Codes menu command as described above.

 To change the password, go to "6.Enter Codes" on the menu.
 Enter 143AC2.
 Then exit the menu.
 Now, push the button to go back into the menu.
 Instead of the menu appearing, "Password?" will appear on the screen.
 Enter the new password followed by a blank space.
 Note passwords are a maximum of 8 hexadecimal digits.
 If you enter a longer password, only the first 8 digits will be recorded.
 Password defaults to "1", so if you activate this feature you will want to put in your own password.
 Be careful to write it down.
-If you lock yourself out of the menu, you won't be able to change the password.
+If you lock yourself out of the menu, you will have to send your controller in for re-programming before you can access the menus again.

 This function was added to increase the accuracy of the voltage display.
 In some cases the display can be off by as much as 0.2 volts.
 This has to do with the accuracy of the the electronic components where the voltage is measured.
-To increase the accuracy of the voltage display, you must connect an accurate meter to the voltage input.
-For car PWMs the input is the small red wire that powers the PWMs electronics.
-For Commercial PWMs the input being measured is the high current input (Batt+) on the large terminal block.
-Attach your meter to the correct input, and to the main ground to the PWM.
+To increase the accuracy of the voltage display, you must use an accurate meter.
+Connect the red probe to the Batt+ on the large black terminal block.
+Attach the black probe to the Batt-.
+For best results connect your probes directly to these 2 terminals, and not to other "equivalent" locations.
 It's best to do this test while the engine isn't running so that the voltage is very stable.

 Error messages and their meanings: